 Kahurangi Keepers House | Kahurangi National Park

-It’s strange to see photos of the old dining room and the one-time inhabitants converted into a bunkroom.
+It’s strange to see photos of the old dining room, with its former inhabitants, converted into a bunkroom.

 This is one of the most spacious DOC huts around, significantly more than the standard square metre per resident you find in your average DOC hut.